 Most hypertrophy discussions begin with talk about chemical signaling and the body's response to muscle damage.
 Strangely enough, most of the folks that raise these discussions look more like atrophy specialists than lifters.
 Again, food for thought.

 Rather than posit a discussion on chemical signaling and hormones that are known only by letters and numbers, we'll keep it simple.
 High-frequency training works because the neuromuscular system is frequently stimulated.
 Seriously, it's that simple.
 Mechanical tension at a submaximal level causes the nervous system to respond to meet the demands of the given tasks in terms of volume, intensity, etc. We're back to adaptation and survival.
 The body wants the task to be easy in an effort to conserve energy.
-To meet that end, muscles grow and become stronger.
+To meet that end, muscles grow

 In this format, training stress accrues over time due to the continual use of submaximal loads.
 At the end of a training phase we'll "push into the red" and tax the body with close to maximal loads and efforts.
 A de-loading period of a week or two follows after.